YamilaTimmer/metagenomics-ACFC/README.md

 ![Bubblechart Example](analysis/Logbook_Floris/Bubble_chart.png)

 ## Support
-In case of any bugs or needed support, open up an issue at [this repo](https://github.com/YamilaTimmer/depmap-portal-data-visualizations/issues).
+In case of any bugs or needed support, open an issue [here](https://github.com/YamilaTimmer/depmap-portal-data-visualizations/issues).

 ## License
-This project is licensed under the ...
-License.
-See the [LICENSE file]() for details.
+This project is licensed under the GPL-3.0 license.
+See the [LICENSE file](https://github.com/YamilaTimmer/metagenomics-ACFC/blob/main/LICENSE) for details.